lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 * The assignments consist of 95% of your grade.
 * Partial credit exists but will be limited.
 * You may collaborate on assignments but must submit your own work.
-* Homework will be submitted through canvas.
-Instructions for submitting your work:
-   * [...]
 * You may not use generative AI, LLM's, etc.  **You must turn this off in google colab**.

+##### Instructions for submitting your assignments
+Once you are finished working on an assignment, first make sure that it is shared with the course staff by clicking "Share" in the upper right hand corner in the Colab window and adding us via email address (bkclark@illinois.edu, mt24@illinois.edu, and cychow2@illinois.edu).
+Then, at the bottom of that same "Share" menu, click "Copy Link" to get the sharing link to your Colab document.
+Next, save a .pdf printout copy of your Colab document.
+This can be done by clicking "File" and then "Print," and then saving the printout as a .pdf via your operating system.

+Assignments are submitted via Canvas, which requires two simple steps.
+Each week, there will be two assignment submission pages availale in Canvas, one titled "[Assigment Title] (Colab link)" and one titled "[Assigment Title] (PDF file)."
+First, paste the aforementioned sharing link into the "...
+(Colab link)" assignment and then submit that assignment.
+Second, upload your printout .pdf file into the "...
+(PDF file)" assignment and then submit that assignment.

+We will review both the printout and Colab code while grading your assignment, so please refrain from editing the Colab document after the submission deadline.

 #### Final Project
 During the final period, you will put together a project that demonstrates something in computational physics.
 It can be an extension of some of the work that you did in class or something new.
 This project can be done in small groups (2-3 people).
 Projects have to be approved by course staff.
-For your project you will submit a jupyter notebook (in the spirit of what you've don ein class but expository) as well as give a 5 minute presentation during the finals period for the course.
+For your project you will submit a jupyter notebook (in the spirit of what you've done in class but expository) as well as give a 5 minute presentation during the finals period for the course.

 #### Extra Credit
 There will be occassional opportunities to get extra credit.
 To zeroth order these exist because I think they are cool and useful for understanding computational physics but I can't justify within the 2 credit hours of the course.